Hidden Details in Prague: Tiny Discoveries from my ‘Where in Prague’ Series

 → Read more

 Curious to see these hidden details for yourself?
-Use the map above to find each one as you explore Prague on foot.
+These and others are listed on the map below.

 I’ll keep adding new discoveries to this series because in this city, there’s always something just around the corner.
 A healthy exploration addiction.